goozyshi/zaxverse/src/content/blog/astro-paper-3.md

 Update nav style CSS to allow adding more nav links to the navigation.

-## Upgrade to AstroPaper v3
+## Upgrade to Zaxverse v3

-> This section is only for those who want to upgrade AstroPaper v3 from the older versions.
+> This section is only for those who want to upgrade Zaxverse v3 from the older versions.

-This section will help you migrate from AstroPaper v2 to AstroPaper v3.
+This section will help you migrate from Zaxverse v2 to Zaxverse v3.

-Before reading the rest of the section, you might also want to check [this article](https://astro-paper.pages.dev/posts/how-to-update-dependencies/) for upgrading dependencies and AstroPaper.
+Before reading the rest of the section, you might also want to check [this article](https://astro-paper.pages.dev/posts/how-to-update-dependencies/) for upgrading dependencies and Zaxverse.

 ## Option 1: Fresh Restart (recommended)